Bladeless LASIK Surgery

-No-cut LASIK, also known as bladeless LASIK, is an all-laser procedure that enhances the safety and success of traditional LASIK.
+Bladeless LASIK, is an all-laser procedure that enhances the safety and success of traditional LASIK.
 While traditional LASIK utilizes a hand-held microkeratome blade to create the corneal flap needed to access the inner layers of the cornea, bladeless LASIK uses a femtosecond laser to precisely and gently create the flap.
-By eliminating the use of the blade, bladeless LASIK reduces the risk of complications and improves the precision of laser vision correction.
+By eliminating the use of the blade, bladeless LASIK reduced the risk of complications and improved the precision of laser vision correction.

-New York LASIK surgeon Dr. Sandra Belmont of Belmont Eye Center understands that no two patients’ visual needs are exactly the same.
-For this reason, she is pleased to offer patients bladeless LASIK in addition to traditional LASIK to ensure precise and successful results for all patients.
+Dr. Sandra Belmont, a leading LASIK Surgeon in New York City, understands that no two patients’ visual needs are exactly the same.
+For this reason, she is pleased to offer her NYC patients bladeless LASIK in addition to traditional LASIK to ensure precise and successful results for all Belmont Eye Center patients.

-Although traditional LASIK is highly successful, studies have shown that bladeless LASIK improves upon the quality of vision produced by traditional LASIK.
+Although traditional LASIK is highly successful, studies have shown that NO-CUT LASIK improves upon the quality of vision produced by traditional LASIK.
 Bladeless LASIK can achieve 20/20 vision as well as reduce or eliminate the need for glasses.
-Bladeless LASIK patients also report clearer vision in low light conditions.
+NO-CUT LASIK patients also report clearer vision in low light conditions.

-Like traditional LASIK, bladeless LASIK involves a short recovery.
+Like traditional LASIK, NO-CUT LASIK involves a short recovery.
 Patients will need to rest for the remainder of the day and avoid strenuous exercise, reading, watching TV or rubbing the eyes.
-Blurry vision and haziness is to be expected immediately after surgery.
-This is only temporary; most patients notice an improvement in their vision the next day.
-Patients will need to meet with Dr. Belmont for a follow-up appointment the day after surgery so the surgeon can monitor the eyes’ healing progress.
+Blurry vision and haziness is to be expected for a few days after surgery.
+This is only temporary; most patients notice an improvement in their vision in just a few days.
+Patients will need come back to the office for a one week follow-up appointment after surgery in order to remove the protective contact lenses and monitor the eyes’ healing progress.

-Ideal candidates for bladeless LASIK are those who:
+Ideal candidates for bladeless LASIK in Manhattan are those who:

 - Are age 18 and over